sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 33. Scroll down a bit and located the `Cassandra` heading.
 Set that value of `Cluster Size` to the value of `1`.
 34. Scroll down some more to the `Gateway` section.
 Set the `Replica Count` to the value of `1`.
 35. That completes the chart configuration.
 Click the `Install` button to start the process.
 The Entire Process to install API Connect takes about 15 minutes to spin up all of the pods.
 You can monitor things using the watch command e.g. `watch kubectl get pods -n apic`.

+### Certificates

+In order to access the API Connect environment, you will need to extract the certificates from the created installation and load the main cluster ca-cert into your browser (make sure you are using chrome).
+Do this follow these instructions:

+Get the root certificate of an APIC instance in namespace my-apic-namespace:

+* `kubectl get secrets -n my-apic-namespace | grep apim-velox-certs`
+* Copy the secret name, e.g. `apim-velox-certs-4934a84f6b17cf16bfb5b702f2e51d13`
+* Then execute `kubectl get secrets apim-velox-certs-4934a84f6b17cf16bfb5b702f2e51d13 -n my-apic-namespace -o json > ~/Desktop/apic-ca-cert.json`.
+Note the podname will be different for you, but is included above as a sample.
+* Then you'll need to extract the cluster cert located in the json file and base64 decode it.
+* copy the cluster ca entry into a new file (cluster.txt) and then `base64 -d cluster.txt > cluster-ca.cert`
+* Load the ca cert into chrome via the cert import process.

+Once this is done, you can proceed with the APIC Configuration steps below.

+### Troubleshooting

+There are a number of ways things might go wrong here.
+The good news here is that you can rely on your `kubectl` commands to drill into things.
+If, for whatever reason you need to back out an install of API Connect on the platform, these steps *must* be followed:

+* `helm delete —purge <yourreleasename> —tls —no-hooks`
+* `helm ls --all --namespace apic --tls <install-namespace>` then `helm delete --purge <release> --tls`
+* `kubectl delete deployments,pod,sts,ds,sts,job,pvc -n apic --all`
+* `kubectl delete apiconnectclusters --all`
+* `kubectl delete secret -l heritage=apicup`

+Once these steps are complete, you can proceed with a reinstallation

 ## API Connect Configuration

 20. These next steps are the standard setup steps for configuring a provider organization inside of APIC.
+21. On the Developer Machine, open up the platform navigator and you can access the Cloud Manager by clicking the 'cog' icon to the right of your APIC instance name.
-21. On the Developer Machine, open a new browser tab to `https://mgmt.10.0.0.5.nip.io/admin`.
-Once the Admin Portal comes up, you can log in with `admin/7iron-hide`.
-You will be logged in and forced to change your password.
-Set it to whatever you like, but don't forget it.
+22. Alternatively, you open a new browser tab to `https://mgmt.10.0.0.1.nip.io/admin`.
+Once the Admin Portal comes up, you can log in with `admin/8iron-hide`.
 22. You will now be placed into the Cloud Manager Portal.
 Click the link to `Configure Topology`
 23. Click on `Register Service`
 24. Select `Datapower Gateway v5 Compatible`
-25. Under Gateway details - give the gateway a name and then under `Management Endpoint` set that value to `https://gws.10.0.0.5.nip.io`
+25. Under Gateway details - give the gateway a name and then under `Management Endpoint` set that value to `https://gws.10.0.0.1.nip.io`
-26. Set the `API Invocation endpoint` to ` https://apigw.10.0.0.5.nip.io`.
+26. Set the `API Invocation endpoint` to ` https://apigw.10.0.0.1.nip.io`.
 Click `Save`
 28. Once returned back to the Topology screen, click `Register Service` and then select `Analytics`.
-29. Set the Title to whatever you like and then change the `management endpoint` to `https://ac.10.0.0.5.nip.io`.
+29. Set the Title to whatever you like and then change the `management endpoint` to `https://ac.10.0.0.1.nip.io`.
 Click `Save`.
 30. Once returned back to Topology screen, click `Register Service` then select `Portal`.  *Note* this doesn't create a portal yet - it just registers the service.
 We'll add the portal after we create the provider org.
-31. Set the Title to whatever you like then change the `Management Endpoint` to `https://pd.10.0.0.5.nip.io`.
+31. Set the Title to whatever you like then change the `Management Endpoint` to `https://pd.10.0.0.1.nip.io`.
-32. Change the `Portal Website URL` `https://pw.10.0.0.5.nip.io`.
+32. Change the `Portal Website URL` `https://pw.10.0.0.1.nip.io`.
 Click Save.
 33. You can then associate the analytics service to the gateway service by clicking on the `Associate Analytics` link.
 34. Setup notifications for your APIC Instance.
 Go to `Settings` -> `Notifications`
 35. Under Sender & Email Server click `Edit`.
 36. Enter in a `Name` and `Email` for your Admin user, this can be anything.
 37. Down Below, click on the link that says `Configure Email Server`
-38. Set up an email server of your choice, Gmail works fine here, just set it up for port 587 pointing to smtp.gmail.com.
-Enter in the credentials for a gmail account.
-Its not necessary to go to gmail to get the notification we will need, as once the mail is sent, we will have access to the link we need in API Connect.
-Click `Save`
+38. Set up an email server of your choice.
+Suggest using something like `mailtrap.io`, but gmail works also but it might take some configuration as google security has been tightened up on using SMTP on Gmail.
 39. From the top left menu - go to `Provider Organizations`.
 40. Click `Add` -> `Invite Organization Owner`.
 Enter in a email address, use something different here.
 41. Once you see the activation link, click on it.
 Copy the link and paste it to a new browser tab window on the developer machine.